StereoPythonics/Tcp.Framing/README.md

 ```
 that might yield transmitted objecs into an unbounded IEnumerable<exampleObject> that I can utilize through LINQ pipelining.
 ### Async
-It's crazy not to have async methods for interacting with IO, Expect something like
+It's crazy not to have async methods for interacting with IO, Expect something like this in the future.
 ```csharp
 clientObjectStreamer.ReadObjectAsync();
 ```
-in the future!

 ### Handling drop outs
 There's zero provision in this code for real world connectivity issues and dropouts.
 There needs to be!